rutikwankhade/Devblogs-hashnode/cl07rb56v0007txnvcysbe7cc.md

 - Create your own online library and manage your books with ease.
 ![113.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1646121031052/nNEoVeTX4.png)

 I have seen a lot of people having a collection of books they read in their portfolios.
 This could be one of the use cases for glimpse.
-Just create your profile and add it on your portfolio.
+Just create your profile and add it to your portfolio.

+You can check out my profile [here](https://glimpseapp.netlify.app/profile/62185ec259dc133d1a0080e3).

 ### 👀 What's next